lee-djl/k-ep/example/README.md

 ### Execution

-See description below.
 Example job scripts can be found in [script](/example/script) directory.

-* *k*2*l* does not support MPI parallelism.
-Use only one MPI task.

-* No thread (OMP) parallelism is implemented in *k*2*l*.
-However, using more than one thread for *k*2*l* can be beneficial.
-This is because *k*2*l* calls MUMPS: Thread parallelism is implemented in MUMPS, and MUMPS can utilize multi-threaded BLAS.